AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/summary/liquor/2015-01-01-licences-summary-liquorbutton.md

-Find out how a liquor licence works
+Learn how a liquor licence works